Ethiopia’s Humanitarian Crisis: How Nobel Peace Prize Winner Abiy Ahmed Ali Led His Country Into Civil War

 In recent months, aid agencies allowed into Ethiopia have seen an excessive number of civilians in danger: their reports have shown almost two million people forcibly displaced into neighbouring countries, 350,000 facing a disastrous famine, and widespread accounts of war crimes by Eritrean troops, including the use sexual violence as a weapon of war.
 These atrocities are furthered by the fact that the very soldiers committing them are also blocking efforts by relief organizations to send food and material assistance to the region, such as those led by the United Nations (UN) and its specialized agencies.
 A humanitarian aid official who spoke on the situation believes this is a clear attempt to starve the Tigrayan opponents into submission.
 In light of these crimes, nations worldwide have called for the removal of Eritrean forces from the northern Ethiopian region.
 However, their expressions of concern are far from the concrete actions needed to truly make a change.

 Abiy’s affiliation with the Eritrean dictator and Amhara militias at the start of the Tigray war— an alliance which he deemed politically profitable enough to ignore the humanitarian repercussions it could engender — may soon endanger his hold on power within Ethiopia.
 Recent updates of the conflict announced a TPLF victory at the end of June.
 The recapture of their regional capital in Tigray marked the defeat of Abiy’s federal forces.
 However, he attempted to frame it to his advantage by simultaneously calling for a unilateral ceasefire and stating that his troops were retreating to allow for humanitarian aid to reach the region in crisis.
 Nonetheless, the TPLF regaining control of their regional capital is likely to be the event that offsets the precarious balance that had kept Eritrean, Amhara, and Ethiopian troops together.
 With the sole common enemy now technically out of the picture, the support Abiy had garnered based on a shared objective will rapidly subside.
 The situation regarding the TPLF’s hold on power remains the same as it was eight months ago, only Abiy has now been internationally condemned for his decisions — having lost the respect he gained in 2019 with the Nobel Peace Prize — and heads an increasingly unstable, divided nation in dire need of reconstruction.
-With the conflict has highlighted the nation’s different ethnic groups, Abiy’s original promise to bring peace and unity to Ethiopia is further than ever.
+With the conflict highlighting the nation’s different ethnic groups, Abiy’s original promise to bring peace and unity to Ethiopia is further than ever.

 This situation – a leader praised for democratic advances or peaceful initiatives and later rebuked following a failure to uphold such standards – is not new.
 Most recently, Aung San Suu Kyi, the former State Counsellor of Myanmar, was criticized for her silence over the ethnic persecution of the Rohingya minority by the Myanmar military.
 These instances demonstrate that corruption can be present despite a ruler’s success in achieving peace within a certain situation.
 Taking the first steps towards democracy or peaceful accords does not necessarily guarantee that such leaders will maintain this stance.
 Making politically motivated decisions at the expense of civilians’ human rights is a clear demonstration of their true motivations in leading the nation.